nicolasgustafsson/WonderMake/Game/Character/Buffs/BuffDesign.md

 These are some examples of what the buff system should be able to do minimally (procedurally):

-* A buff that deals damage every 3 seconds for 10 seconds
+* A buff that deals damage every second for 10 seconds
 * A buff that increases the movespeed of the character while in a certain radius

 These are some examples of what a buff system **ideally** should be able to do (procedurally):